 - Vehicles must remain on roads and parked horizontal to the water where parking bumps are not in place.

-- Pets must be kept under control at all times while in the park.
+- Pets must always be kept under control while in the park.

 - Visitors should be aware that the lake area is a natural habitat for potentially dangerous reptiles and other animals.
 Appropriate care is necessary.

 - Bow Fishing Rules and Requirements

 - Bow fishermen must comply with Texas Parks & Wildlife regulations on bow fishing

 - Hunt only non-game fish (e.g.., tilapia, gar, and buffalo)

 - No minimum lengths or daily bag limits; no fish released after being taken.

 - Legal only for taking nongame fish (e.g.., tilapia, gar, and buffalo)